 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won’t have to worry about others “knowing your business.”
 Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life.

 Medication can be effective and is sometimes needed in conjunction with therapy.

-1. Get what you came for.
-Consistency is key to reaching your goals.
-Additionally, it is vital to give yourself at least one hour a week where you can give your worries and stresses a rest and focus on YOU.
+1. Consistency is key to reaching your goals.
+Additionally, it is vital to give yourself at least one hour a week where you can put yourself first to focus on YOU.

 3. A set, weekly time helps makes therapy an expected part of your routine.
-Having infrequent or inconsistent appointments with your therapist can lead to forgetting sessions, or even the feeling that they are less important.
+Having infrequent or inconsistent appointments with your therapist can lead to forgetting sessions or stunting your growth and development in therapy.

 4. Avoid cancellation fees.
 We do have a cancellation fee.
 Be mindful that if you cannot make it to see us, let us know 24 hours in advance.

 5. Going to therapy even when you feel “good” can actually be quite effective.
 When we are at our best, we have more resources to deal with long standing patterns or deep personal issues.